dentisphere/upgrade-angularjs/readme.md

 ### notes

 -   `templateUrl` is still relative to `index.html`
 -   since we use IIFE, I don't see the point of naming component options and controllers with a specific name by feature.
-I prefer more generic `componentOptions` and `controller` when naming option object and controller function
+I prefer more generic `componentOptions` and `controller` when naming option object and controller function. **Edit:** it turns out that component must have a unique name, as it will be exported later, when component is registered in `app.ts`

-to run prettier on all files :
+-   to run prettier on all files (**edit : should be done sooner**):

 ```
 npm install --save-dev --save-exact prettier
 npx prettier --write **/*.js
 ```

-If a template includes another template with `data-ng-include` directive, $ctrl must be used in included template... maybe a good idea would be to get rid of all data-ng-include before refactoring by creating a proper component ?
+If a template includes another template with `data-ng-include` directive, `$ctrl` must be used in included template... maybe a good idea would be to get rid of all `data-ng-include` before refactoring by creating a dedicated component ?

 ## add feature discount edition